Ovechkin scores 35 seconds in to record 1,000th point

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+Ovechkin became the fourth Russian-born player to reach 1,000 and the 37th to do it all with one franchise.

+Reaching the milestone in his 880th game, Ovechkin is the second-fastest active player to reach 1,000 after Jaromir Jagr, who did it in 763 games.
+Crosby, who has 983 points in 741 games, could pass them soon.

 Ovechkin joined countrymen Sergei Fedorov, Alexander Mogilny and Alexei Kovalev in the 1,000-point club that he called small but “very legendary.”
-Last season, the 31-year-old passed Fedorov for the most goals among Russians and sits at 545 for his career.
+Last season, the 31-year-old passed Fedorov for the most goals among Russians and sits at 546 for his career after scoring on the power play in the second period for point No. 1,001.

 After tying Maurice “Rocket” Richard on the goals list Monday in Montreal, Ovechkin said approaching 1,000 points meant he was “getting older.”
 This is Ovechkin’s 12th NHL season since the Capitals picked him first overall in the 2004 draft.